TheArchitectDev/Architect.Identities/README.md

 #### Guessability

-Presupposing knowledge of a timestamp on which an ID was generated, the probability of guessing an ID is between 1/2^42 and 1/2^48, thanks to the 48-bit cryptographically-secure pseudorandom sequence.
+Presupposing knowledge of the millisecond timestamp on which an ID was generated, the probability of guessing that ID is between 1/2^42 and 1/2^48, thanks to the 48-bit cryptographically-secure pseudorandom sequence.
 In practice, the timestamp component tends to reduce the guessability, since for most milliseconds no IDs will have been generated.

 The difference between the two probabilities (given knowledge of the timestamp) stems from the way the incremental property is achieved.
 If only one ID was generated on a timestamp, as tends to be common, the probability is 1/2^48.
 If the maximum number of IDs were generated on that timestamp, or if another ID from the same timestamp is known, an educated guess has a 1/2^42 probability of being correct.